aucad/cge/README.md

 ```

 **Run comparisons.** For comparison of the above baseline attacks with validation, run further experiments.
-The performance test takes ~2 hours.
+A performance test takes ~2-3 hours.
 The other experiments require 1-2 days.

 <pre>
 make original  -- runs original adversarial attacks, ignoring constraints